Who Are We?

 Erin Bailey and Nicole Robert bring together a mutual passion for the liberatory possibilities of museum work with a deep love for museums in general.
 We ground our work in years of practical museum experience, including work in both history and art museums.

 Erin is a graduate from the University of Washington Museology program.
-Erin’s research focuses on queer representation in museums and is currently an Independent Contractor with the Seattle Art Museum.
+Erin’s research focuses on queer representation in museums and at the time of the QTM project was an Independent Contractor with the Seattle Art Museum.

 Erin and Nicole collaboratively created the Queering the Museum project as a way to unite their theoretical research with the practices of museum work.